JeremyChabert/ABAP-OO/inheritance/advanced_inheritance.md

 ### Abstraction of a class

 ```
  CLASS lcl_flight DEFINITION ABSTRACT.
+ [...]
+ ENDCLASS.
 ```

 _AN ABSTRACT CLASS **CANNOT** HAVE INSTANCE_.

-References to such classes are used to refer to instances of subclasses of the abstract class at run time.
+References to such classes are used to refer to instances of sub-classes of the abstract class at run time.

 The CREATE OBJECT statement has an additional option.
 You can specify the class of the instance explicitly.

 ```
- CREATE OBJECT <refClassAbstraite> TYPE <SubClassNonAbstraite>
+ CREATE OBJECT <refClassAbstraite> TYPE <sub-classNonAbstraite>

  DATA : lcl_flight TYPE REF TO lcl_flight.
  CREATE OBJECT lo_flight. "==> Would be wrong has AN ABSTRACT CLASS **CANNOT** HAVE INSTANCE_.